rabreu/rabreu/README.md

 ### Hi there 👋

-I'm Renata, a transgender woman who has (:computer:) coding as one interest among a lot others.
+I'm Renata, a transgender woman who has coding (:computer:) as one interest among a lot others.
+Pronouns: she/her

 <!--
 **rabreu/rabreu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.